The body’s blood calcium level stays stable thanks to three hormones: parathyroid hormone, vitamin D, and calcitonin.

 At that point, the parathyroid hormone goes from the golgi apparatus, into a secretory vesicle within the cytosol, where it waits to be released.

 Normally total blood calcium is between 8.5 to 10 mg/dl.

-And changes in calcium levels are detected by a calcium-sensing surface receptor on C cells.
+Changes in calcium levels are detected by a surface receptor on parathyroid cells called the calcium-sensing receptor.

 This calcium-sensing receptor is connected by a G protein on the intracellular side of the cell membrane to an enzyme called phospholipase C.